IAP2 Certificate in Public Participation

 Register

-***Fundamentals of Public Participation and Designing Public Participation are both prerequisites for this course
+***Fundamentals of Public Participation is the prerequisites for this course

 Completion of IAP2 Foundations in P2: Planning For Effective Public Participation prior to 2023 also counts as a prerequisite for this course***